-I am a member of the BACP and have worked in various settings within the public, charitable and private sectors of health.
+I am an accredited member of the BACP.
+I have worked in various settings within the public, charitable and private sectors.
+I also currently work part time for Steps 2 Wellbeing within the NHS.
 I attend regular Continuing Professional Development (CPD) workshops to keep my skills and knowledge up to date.

 I have specialist training in, and particular experience of, providing bereavement counselling, although my practice is by no means limited to this.
 Loss, in its many forms, can be core to much of what we bring to and explore in therapy.
 Present day losses of any kind (e.g. of a relationship, status, health, functioning, achievement, aspirations, lifestyle, routine) might trigger depression and loneliness and, in some cases, memories of past losses that exploration in therapy can help you to process.

 I am governed by, adhere to, and am bound to practice under the code of ethics set out by the BACP (visit their website for more information).